 - Stonewall Housing

-The London LGBT+ HOME Partnership is incubated and overseen by Consortium.
+The London LGBT+ HOME Partnership was incubated and overseen by Consortium.

-Grass roots equality groups and equality partners in London are working together over to design, test and pilot exciting new ways to use online tools to strengthen connections and quickly and easily share information and knowledge.
+Grass roots equality groups and equality partners in London worked together to design, test and pilot exciting new ways to use online tools to strengthen connections and quickly and easily share information and knowledge.

-Funded by National Community Lottery Fund and led by Hear Equality, Consortium is working with a range of partners including Inclusion London and The Refugee Council The aim of the project is to co-produce a system that uses digital tools to build and strengthen networks across equalities, enabling better opportunities for collaboration, campaigning and solidarity.
+Funded by National Community Lottery Fund and led by Hear Equality, Consortium worked with a range of partners including Inclusion London and The Refugee Council The aim of the project was to co-produce a system that uses digital tools to build and strengthen networks across equalities, enabling better opportunities for collaboration, campaigning and solidarity.

 London LGBTIQA+ Housing Manifesto

 There is a chronic lack of provision of LGBTIQA+ community housing in London reflecting an absence of understanding the specific issues, needs and disadvantages facing many LGBTIQA+ citizens.
-We have been working with our members Stonewall Housing, akt, The Outside project, Micro Rainbow and Stonewall to create a LGBTIQA+ Housing manifesto for the Mayoral election in London.
+We worked with our members Stonewall Housing, akt, The Outside project, Micro Rainbow and Stonewall to create a LGBTIQA+ Housing manifesto for the 2020 Mayoral election in London.

-The manifesto highlights some of the pressing challenges for LGBT+ Londoners and recommends actions for the prospective next Mayor of London to commit to that will make a significant difference to the lives of the most disadvantaged LGBTIQA+ people in the Capital.
+The manifesto highlighted some of the pressing challenges for LGBT+ Londoners and recommended actions for the prospective next Mayor of London to commit to that could make a significant difference to the lives of the most disadvantaged LGBTIQA+ people in the Capital.

-It will show an understanding and commitment to LGBTIQA+ citizens that goes far beyond the City Hall Pride reception.
+It showed an understanding and commitment to LGBTIQA+ citizens that goes far beyond the City Hall Pride reception.

 You can read the manifesto here

-Still Out There: A Study into the Unmet Needs of LGBT+ People and Communiteis in London
+Still Out There: A Study into the Unmet Needs of LGBT+ People and Communities in London

 In 2016 Consortium, funded by Trust For London, led a exploration of the needs of LGBT+ Londoners.